-For many years I was rather intimidated by cooking fish.
+For many years I was intimidated by cooking fish.
 My idea of having fish for dinner was to pick up a package of Gorton’s fish sticks.
-Frozen fish sticks are not all bad, but I eventually discovered that there were much tastier homemade options.
+Frozen fish sticks aren’t all bad, but I eventually discovered that there were much tastier homemade options.

 My current favorite method is to use a homemade crumb coating made with Ritz crackers and spices that I mix in my food processor.
 I usually use my crumb coating with talipia fillets and it really helps to disguise the “fishy” taste.
 It’s quick, easy, and so good!
 It’s become a favorite at our house and is now in my regular rotation of meals.
 I almost always have the ingredients for the crumb coating on hand because it doesn’t require anything fancy – just crackers, a few spices, parmesan, and butter.
 I can handle that!

 2 Tablespoons grated parmesan cheese